iivanic/DataChief/README.md

         * `npm start`
         * or open it with **Microsoft Visual Studio Code** and press **F5** to run DataChief.
 ## Command line params:
+You must first configure DataChief IMAP account in "Form Designer and Publisher" mode and add CAse study users to use CAr log, Absence, and Quality management test simulation scripts.

 `npm run start -- --runalltests`
 * deletes DB an runs all tests.
 Recommended for learning and using provided Case study.
 App wil axit after it's done and then start it with
 `npm start`